top of page

 Osteopathic Manual Therapy

-Osteopathic treatment may include:
+Treatment may include:

-• Assessing ankle joint mechanics
+• Assessing ankle joint mechanics and foot mobility

 • Improving talocrural and subtalar joint mobility

-• Restoring alignment of surrounding joints
+• Supporting better alignment and coordination of surrounding joints

-• Improving foot mechanics
+• Improving foot mechanics and load transfer

 Physiotherapy